MrWolfZ/simplux/recipes/react/using-in-react-application/README.md

 Now we're ready to go.

 In this recipe we are going to build a simple counter component.
 Let's start by creating our module with some simple mutations and selectors.
-The React extension package adds a new `react` property to our modules that provides us a with a React hook called `useSelector` for using a module's state in a component.

 ```ts
 import { createSimpluxModule, createMutations } from '@simplux/core'